Art creators

 To work toward equity, the organizations that are diverse-led through greater overall representation among their staff, board, and volunteers will receive added value in the evaluation process.
 We acknowledge that collecting demographic data is a continually improving practice.
 Here’s a resource to consider: GuideStar by Candid’s DEI Survey Guide.

 All grants will be for $5,000.
+For multi-year funding, grantees will receive $5,000 this year and the second year grant amount will be contingent upon ArtsKC’s fundraising (though we will aim for $5,000).
 Additional funding may be assigned to organizations determined to be diverse-led.

 Due to the small amount of variation between grant amounts, ArtsKC is no longer asking you to define your Requested Amount.